theory/appthwack-jenkins/README.md

     *  a.)
 Navigate to your Jenkins project of choice and select *Configure* from the menu.
     *  b.)
 Click on the *Add post-build action* button and select *Run Tests on AppThwack*.
     *  c.)
 Select your AppThwack project and devicepool from the respective dropdowns.
     *  d.)
 Enter file pattern for finding your Application build artifact.
-If the artifacat is a directory, such as a `.app` or `.xctest` artifact, it must be zipped, first.
+The artifact must be a single file, such as a `.zip` or `.ipa` file.
+On iOS, pack your application into an `.ipa` and zip your `.xctest` directory.
     *  e.)
 Select the test type you wish to use and configure it as necessary.
     *  f.)
 Once you're ready, hit *Save*.